Bataan Transit

 Bataan Transit Co., Inc. is a provincial bus company in the Philippines plying Central and North Luzon, particularly to the provinces of Bataan and La Union.

 Under the management of its parent, the Five Star Bus Company it serves routes to Bataan and La Union aside from its parent it also manages another company of the alliance, First North Luzon Transit.
 The company also operates Maria de Leon Transportation which serves Avenida–Ilocos Region.

 History

 Bataan Transit was founded on May 15, 2003, as Nichaea Tours, Inc., taking over from the Bataan route of Philippine Rabbit in June 2003.
 Its fleet has since grown to 50 buses.
-They first started their operations in City of Balanga, and then later expanded to Mariveles and San Fernando, La Union.
+They first started their operations in Balanga, Bataan, and then later expanded to Mariveles and San Fernando, La Union.

 Main stops

-For Bataan passengers, their main stop is either the Bataan Transit terminal at San Fernando, Pampanga, or the Travellers Former (Double Happiness) bus stop at Lubao, Pampanga.
+For Bataan passengers, their main stop is either the Bataan Transit terminal at San Fernando, Pampanga, or the Travellers Former (Double Happiness) bus stop at Lubao.

-For the inter-provincial route Mariveles-San Fernando (La Union) the main stop can also be Bataan Transit's terminal in San Fernando, Pampanga.
+For the inter-provincial route Mariveles-San Fernando (La Union) the main stop can also be Bataan Transit's terminal in San Fernando.